AN UPDATE FROM THE DIRECTOR

 When I began my role here as Artistic and Executive Director back in August 2019, my good friend and Wine, Women and Song cohort, Kathy Waugh, gave me a desk ornament with a quote that said “When nothing goes right…go left.”
 I loved the gift and I’ve turned to that phrase many times since when I needed a reminder to stay dogged and tenacious – no more so than after the pandemic turned our worlds upside down.
 “Going left” is now the order of the day, and I’m so very happy to report:

 KCH is still here and going strong!!

 AN UNPRECEDENTED SITUATION

-During the past six months, as businesses all over the world were required to close their doors, we learned that when one door closes, another virtual door can open.
-The ongoing pandemic has prevented us from enjoying the thrill of The House bustling with patrons, but it has not stopped us from bringing joyful music from Ann Arbor’s listening room to your living room.
+Since March 13th, 2020, as businesses all over the world have been required to close their doors, we have learned that when one door closes, another virtual door can open.
+The ongoing pandemic has prevented us from enjoying the thrill of the House bustling with patrons, but it has not stopped us from bringing joyful music from Ann Arbor’s listening room to your living room.

 LIVE @ THE 415: UP CLOSE.
 PERSONAL.
 VIRTUAL! – HERE’S THE 4-1-1 ON THE 4-1-5…

 HOW WE RESPONDED AND HOW WE ARE MOVING FORWARD